 - It is recommended to notify the local authorities in Germany about your relocation to Malta.

-- It is suggested to close the utility contracts and agreements in Germany before moving to Malta.
+- It is suggested to close the utility contracts and agreements in Germany before you move to Malta.

 Relocating to Malta from Germany is not a complex process, but you should solicit assistance and legal advice for a residence permit in Malta.
 Our immigration lawyers in Malta are here to offer comprehensive information and guidance about how to obtain a residence permit in Malta.
 Support for Malta citizenship can be offered.